colts70/The-Sematic-Stack/README.md

 Jena/Fuseki

-GraphQL / REST façades
+GraphQL / REST façade

 Flow:

-DFH → anchors → federated queries → results.
+Stack anchors → DFH → federated reasoning.

 7. Topic Selection & Governance
-7.1 Decentralized Like DNS
+7.1 No central authority
-A topic exists once a root stack is published.
+A topic exists as soon as a root is published.

-No gatekeepers
+This works more like DNS than Wikipedia:

-Anyone can publish a root
+decentralized

-Competing roots can coexist
+no gatekeeping

-Market/AI/community decides what to trust
+competing roots may coexist

-7.2 Deriving Topics from LOD
+consumers decide what to trust

-Index vocabulary, not trillions of triples.
+7.2 Topics derived from LOD
 Use:

 rdfs:Class